Skip to content

 United States

-France will transfer eight SAMP/T NG anti-aircraft systems to Ukraine for battlefield testing against Russian ballistic missiles.
-The French Air and Space Force accepted its first operational unit in late February — Paris is sending equipment its own military has fielded for weeks, not months.
-The system, produced by Eurosam — a joint venture of MBDA and Thales — carries the Ground Fire GaN radar with 360-degree coverage and a 400 km detection range, a generation beyond the Arabel radar on the SAMP/T variant Italy transferred to Ukraine in 2024.
+France will transfer eight SAMP/T NG (next-generation) anti-aircraft systems to Ukraine for battlefield testing against Russian ballistic missiles.
+The French Air and Space Force accepted the first operational unit in late February.
+Its Ground Fire radar provides 360-degree coverage with a 400 km detection range.
+Ukraine negotiated priority access to the system if tests confirm Ballistic missile interception capability, positioning it as a European Patriot alternative.

 Sources:Defense News·Army Recognition